 narrative, performance, the ethnography of communication, Islam, Central Asia and the Middle East

-Benjamin Gatling (Ph.D., Ohio State University) is a folklorist specializing in the folklore of Central Asia and the Middle East.
+Benjamin Gatling (Ph.D., Ohio State University) is a folklorist specializing in the expressive culture of Central Asia and the Middle East.
 Prior to coming to Mason, he held a postdoctoral fellowship in the Thompson Writing Program at Duke University.
-His book, Expressions of Sufi Culture in Tajikistan (University of Wisconsin Press), will be published in 2018 as part of the Folklore Studies in a Multicultural World multi-press book series.
-The book explores how Muslims in Tajikistan mobilize expressive culture to carve out political agency and construct what it means to be Muslim in the post-Soviet context.

 Expressions of Sufi Culture in Tajikistan, University of Wisconsin Press, 2018.